Diebuster: Characters

+Nono (ノノ, Nono)

 Hailing from a rural community in the Martian countryside, Nono is a simple and clumsy girl with a big dream: she wants to be a space pilot, who can rival "Nonoriri".
 Of course, dreaming of being a pilot and actually becoming one are two entirely different things, as she soon finds out upon reaching the city.
-Even after landing a somewhat dead-end job as a waitress in one of the city's bars, Nono stubbornly holds on to her ideals, despite the chiding of her boss and the bar's regular patrons, but her persistence pays off when she encounters a real space pilot in the person of Lal'C Mellk Mal, a member of the elite Fraternity and current pilot of Buster Machine Dix-Neuf.
-It is through Lal'C (whom she impulsively dubs her onee-sama, or big sister) that Nono finally finds the means to make her dreams a reality.
+Even after landing a somewhat dead-end job as a waitress in one of the city's bars, Nono stubbornly holds on to her dream, despite the chiding of her boss and the bar's regular patrons.
+Her persistence pays off when she encounters a real space pilot in the person of Lal'C Mellk Mal, a member of the elite Fraternity and current pilot of Buster Machine Dix-Neuf.
+It is through Lal'C (whom she impulsively dubs her onee-sama, or big sister) that Nono finally finds the means to make her dream a reality.
 Possessing a bubbly personality and a near-endless supply of optimism, Nono seems to be a normal, if clumsy, country girl.
 Nono is anything but normal; she is not even human, but an android, who cannot quite remember the reason why she was built (though much of her past is revealed later in the series).
-She idolizes Lal'C, even though the latter seems to regard her with mild annoyance, and will do anything to please her.
-Nono has traced the recorded history of Takaya Noriko and Amano Kazumi (the pilots of Buster Machines 1 and 2) in her memory.
-The very person she Idolizes and wants to become is Takaya Noriko.
+She idolizes Lal'C, even though the latter seems to regard her with mild annoyance, but will do anything to please her.
+Nono has traced the recorded history of Noriko Takaya and Kazumi Amano (the pilots of Buster Machines 1 and 2) in her memory.
+The very person she idolizes and wants to become is Noriko.
 Due to her damaged memory, Nono cannot remember Noriko's actual name and thus pronounces it Nonoriri.
-Nono's memory of Amano Kazumi is referenced when she calls Lal'C Onee-sama and when Nono makes origami cranes.
+Nono's memory of Kazumi is referenced when she calls Lal'C Onee-sama and when Nono makes origami cranes.
 The final reference to Top o Nerae! from Nono's memory is the catchphrase that she has memorized, "With guts, and effort", spoken in Japanese.
 Nono sacrifices her life in the last episode by using her generator and the remaining artificial Buster machines to seemingly warp a fatal black hole left in the wake of her climactic battle with Lal'C and the final Space Monster, leaving her legacy in the form of a badly done origami crane.